Hamilton, Ontario: Culture

 Hamilton's local attractions include the Canadian Warplane Heritage Museum, the HMCS Haida National Historic Site, Dundurn Castle (the residence of an Allan MacNab, the 8th Premier of Canada West), the Royal Botanical Gardens, the Canadian Football Hall of Fame, the African Lion Safari Park, the Cathedral of Christ the King, the Workers' Arts and Heritage Centre, and the Hamilton Museum of Steam & Technology.

 As of September 2018, there are 40 pieces in the city's Public Art Collection.
 The works are owned and maintained by the city.
 Founded in 1914, the Art Gallery of Hamilton is Ontario's third largest public art gallery.
 The gallery has over 9,000 works in its permanent collection that focus on three areas: 19th-century European, Historical Canadian and Contemporary Canadian.
 The McMaster Museum of Art (MMA), founded at McMaster University in 1967, houses and exhibits the university's art collection of more than 7,000 objects.

 Supercrawl is a large community arts and music festival that takes place in September in the James Street North area of the city.
 In 2018, Supercrawl celebrated its 10th anniversary with over 220,000 visitors.
 In March 2015, Hamilton was host to the JUNO Awards.

+The Hamilton Film Festival stages an annual program of over 100 independent feature and short films annually, many but not all with direct production connections to the city.

 Growth in the arts and culture sector has garnered media attention for Hamilton.
-A 2006 article in The Globe and Mail, entitled "Go West, Young Artist", focused on the Hamilton's growing art scene.
+A 2006 article in The Globe and Mail, entitled "Go West, Young Artist", focused on Hamilton's growing art scene.
 The Factory: Hamilton Media Arts Centre, opened a new home on James Street North in 2006.
-Art galleries have sprung up on streets across the city: James Street, King William Street, Locke Street and King Street.The opening of the Downtown Arts Centre on Rebecca Street has spurred creative activities in the core.
+Art galleries have sprung up on streets across the city: James Street, King William Street, Locke Street and King Street.
+The opening of the Downtown Arts Centre on Rebecca Street has spurred creative activities in the core.
 The Community Centre for Media Arts (CCMA) continues to operate in downtown Hamilton.
 The CCMA works with marginalized populations and combines new media services with arts education and skills development programming.